 A comet primarily consists of a nucleus, coma, hydrogen envelope, dust and plasma tails.
 Scientists analyze these components to learn about the size and location of these icy bodies, according to ESA (opens in new tab).

 Nucleus(opens in new tab)

-The nucleus is the solid core of a comet consisting of frozen molecules including water, carbon monoxide, carbon dioxide, methane and ammonia as well as other inorganic and organic molecules — dust.
-According to ESA the nucleus of a comet is usually around 10 kilometers across or less (opens in new tab).
+A comet nucleus is the solid core of a comet consisting of frozen molecules including water, carbon monoxide, carbon dioxide, methane and ammonia as well as other inorganic and organic molecules — dust.
+The nucleus of a comet is usually around 6 miles (10 kilometers) across or less (opens in new tab).

-As a comet gets closer to the sun, the ice on the surface of the nucleus begins turning into gas, forming a cloud around the comet known as the coma.
-According to science website howstuffworks.com (opens in new tab) the coma is often 1,000 times larger than the nucleus.
+As a comet gets closer to the sun, the ice on the surface of the nucleus begins turning into a gas via a process called sublimation, forming a cloud around the comet known as the coma.
+According to the science website howstuffworks.com (opens in new tab) the coma is often 1,000 times larger than the nucleus.

 Surrounding the coma is a hydrogen envelope that can be up to 6.2 million miles (10 million kilometers) long and is made from hydrogen atoms according to ESA (opens in new tab).
 As the comet gets closer to the sun, the hydrogen envelope gets bigger (opens in new tab).

 Tails(opens in new tab)